alejandraluaces/TIY_Application/source/future.md

 Such tools help maintain consistent branding, while their dynamic nature allows for evolution.
 It helps make code easier to maintain, and ensures the overarching brand doesn't get lost.

+It also saves time.
+And time is money.

 ## Culture
 Other nice-to-haves would be: values alignment amongst all employees, diverse or actively working toward diversity, and the possibility of remote work.
 Respect of work/life balance would be nice, too, although I'm okay with working late when crucial to the success of the project.